goldsmdn/TSP_VQC/README.md

 - [`test_quantum_functions.py`](/modules/test_quantum_functions.py): unit test cases for quantum machine learning
 - [`test_tsp_helper.py`](/modules/test_quantum_functions.py): general unit test cases

-## Pythcn classes
+## Python classes
 The following object orientated code is provided:
-- [`LRUCacheUnhashalble.py`](/classes/LRUCacheUnhashalble.py): handles caches of bit string evaluations
+- [`LRUCacheUnhashable.py`](/classes/LRUCacheUnhashable.py): handles caches of bit string evaluations
 - [`MyDataLogger.py`](/classes/MyDataLogger.py): handles logging of data results including updating `results.txt`, and sub-run specific data summaries and graphs.
 This module is object orientated, with objects for a parent `run-id` and child `sub-id`.
 - [`MyModel.py`](classes/MyModel.py): responsbile for classical machine learing PyTorch modules

 ## Key coding points

 ### Optimisers
 The optimiser is chosen setting the constant `GRADIENT_TYPE`.
-For quantum two optimisers have been coded by hand:
+For quantum two optimisers bespoke coding is provided:
  - `parameter_shift` which uses the fact that qubit rotations are trigonometric functions to find an analytical expression for the gradient.
 Please see [Pennylane documentation](https://pennylane.ai/qml/glossary/parameter_shift) for a full description of parameter shift.
  - `SPSA` is an algorithm of optimisation invented by James C. Spall specially useful for noisy cost functions and the ones which the exact gradient is not available.
 Please see a [blog](https://www.geeksforgeeks.org/spsa-simultaneous-perturbation-stochastic-approximation-algorithm-using-python/) for a description of SPSA code that was modified.